FOREX-Yen suffers as eyes shift to Fed speakers

 There are signs, however, that the market does not believe Fed forecasts that show it will be able to continue raising rates later this year and any signs of doubt from other Fed officials speaking this week may hurt the dollar.

-The dollar was down just under 0.1 percent against the basket of currencies that measures its broader strength in morning trade in London.
+The dollar was up just under 0.1 percent against the basket of currencies that measures its broader strength.

 "I think that the burden of proof for the dollar (to appreciate) is pretty high," said Jeremy Stretch, head of currency strategy at CIBC in London.